north-road/slyr/docs/src/user_guide/tools.md

 1. Save your **ArcGIS Pro** file then export your map out as a *.mapx* file.
 2. In the **QGIS** `Processing Toolbox`, click on `SLYR` ▶️ `ArcGIS Pro` ▶️ `Convert MAPX to QGS`.
-4. In the `Input MAPX file`, browse to the location of the *.mapx* file.
+3. In the `Input MAPX file`, browse to the location of the *.mapx* file.
-5. Under `Destination QGS project file`, set the location of the *.qgs* file to the same **ArcGIS Pro** project folder (hint: where the .aprx is stored).
+4. Under `Destination QGS project file`, set the location of the *.qgs* file to the same **ArcGIS Pro** project folder (hint: where the .aprx is stored).
-   > Note due to
-7. Click 'Run'.
+5. Click 'Run'.
-8. Open up the *.qgs* file and check through.
+6. Open up the *.qgs* file and check through.
    > In some cases, labels do not automatically turn on.
 Note that labelling parameters are saved, it just needs to be manually turned on.

-8. Save your project as *.qgz* if requried.
+7. Save your project as *.qgz* if requried.

 > This tool is available only with the SLYR full licence.
 ***